Charles H. Percy: Marriage and family

 Percy was a Christian Scientist.
 During World War II, he married Jeanne Valerie Dickerson.
 They had twin daughters, Valerie and Sharon (born 1944) and a son Roger (born 1946).
 After Jeanne Percy's death in 1947, Percy married Loraine Diane Guyer in 1950.
 They had two children: Gail (born 1953) and Mark (born 1955).

 One of his twin daughters, Valerie Percy, was murdered at age 21 in her bedroom in the family home in Kenilworth, Illinois, near Chicago, during his senatorial campaign in September 1966.
 She had been beaten and stabbed to death in her bed while the family was in residence.
-Although her stepmother had a brief glimpse of the killer and considerable resources were devoted to solving the crime, the identity of the murderer remains unknown.
+Although Valerie's stepmother allegedly briefly glimpsed the killer, and considerable resources were devoted to solving the crime, the identity of the murderer remains unknown.
 The wife of a first responder physician to the scene stated in 2016 that her late husband, Dr. Robert Hohf, felt that "the crime scene had been cleaned up" by the time he arrived to the Percy home early on the morning of September 18, 1966.

 In 1967 her twin sister Sharon Percy married John D. Rockefeller IV.
-He became a politician and was later as elected Democratic governor of West Virginia (1977–1985).
+He became a politician and was later elected Democratic governor of West Virginia (1977–1985).
 He served as a United States senator for West Virginia from 1985 until 2015.

 Percy remained active after leaving political office but suffered from Alzheimer's disease in later years.
 He died on September 17, 2011, at the Washington Home and Community Hospice in Washington, D.C.
 He was interred at Oak Hill Cemetery in Washington, D.C.